anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.rst

 ^^^^^^^^^^^^^^^^^^^

-AF_XDP (Address Family for eXpress Data Path) is an address family optimized for high-performance packet processing applications, described in Reference Model Chapter 3 section Address Family For XDP (AF_XDP) :cite:p:`refmodel`.
+AF_XDP (Address Family for eXpress Data Path) is an address family optimized for high-performance packet processing applications, described in Reference Model Chapter 3 section Address Family For XDP (AF_XDP) :cite:p:`refmodel_ra2`.

 .. figure:: ../figures/ch03-afxdp-operation.png
    :alt: Device Plugin Operation
    :name: AF_XDP Operation

-The :cite:p:`afxdp-device-plugin` running with higher privileges, is loading the eBPF program.
+The :cite:p:`afxdp-device-plugin_ra2` running with higher privileges, is loading the eBPF program.
 The AF_XDP Device Plugin provides the netdev name which the AF_XDP CNI moves into the pod namespace.
 That way the AF_XDP Socket file descriptor is provided (via UNIX domain socket) to the application container after the pod has started.
 The CNI provides support to set appropriate ethtool filters, and does not rename the netdev which remains in the UP state.

-Such applications can have pods with multiple network interfaces of which one is AF_XDP, and on that interface run user space libraries for AF_XDP from project :cite:p:`cndp`, or directly receive and send raw packets over AF_XDP.
-DPDK applications can use the :cite:p:`afxdp-pmd`.
+Such applications can have pods with multiple network interfaces of which one is AF_XDP, and on that interface run user space libraries for AF_XDP from project :cite:p:`cndp_ra2`, or directly receive and send raw packets over AF_XDP.
+DPDK applications can use the :cite:p:`afxdp-pmd_ra2`.

 Kubernetes Networking Semantics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~